microsoft/AzureDevOpsDemoGenerator/docs/GitHubActionsDemo/GitHubActionsDemo.md

 # Exercise

-1. Create a project in your azure DevOps Organization using [Azuer DevOps Demo Generator](http://azuredevopsdemogenerator-core.azurewebsites.net/?name=actiondemo)
+1. Create a project in your Azure DevOps Organization using [Azuer DevOps Demo Generator](http://azuredevopsdemogenerator-core.azurewebsites.net/?name=actiondemo)

 2. Authenticate GitHub to import the repository into your GitHub user account.